Trip 263 - September 2, 2022 (Friday)Baba Canyon HikeNorth of Fort Nelson BC / Near Toad River BC Page 1 of 2 |

-Baba Canyon Hike
+Baba Canyon Trailhead Location:

-Baba Canyon Trailhead Location: Off BC Highway 97 (Alaska Hwy), approximately 150 km North of Fort Nelson and 41 km South of Toad River.
+North of Fort Nelson and 41 km South of Toad River.

+Of Note: No cell signal, limited tree coverage, a very treacherous trail frequently composed of small and large boulders, several creek crossings required (wading may be necessary in high water), (semi-)experienced and well equipped hikers only, hiking poles and boots are essential.
+Northern BC Backroad Mapbook (3rd edition) Approximate Trailhead Coordinates: Page 80 (Steamboat) B5.
 Baba Canyon is located off BC Highway 97 (Alaska Highway), approximately 150 km North of Fort Nelson and 41 km South of Toad River.
 The parking lot for Baba Canyon is pretty much right across from the parking lot for MacDonald Creek trailhead of Wokkpash Loop Trail, covered in the previous trip report.
 The hike is straightforward - go up MacDonald Creek for about 2.75 km to a split, where you take a left drainage and then hike as much or as little as you want after that.
 We stopped at the 2.65 km mark after the split (for a total distance of 5.4 km one way), but it is possible to hike much further, as well as climb the nearby mountains.
 Throughout, there are impressive mountain views, a variety of haphazard stone formations in the creek bed, and several fine small waterfalls.
+This hike is better done late in the season, as high water level in McDonald Creek would force you to wade more than you might want.
+That said, the waterfalls would certainly be more impressive the more water there is in the creek.
+There is a path here and there on both sides of the creek, but crossing the creek is required several times.
+We managed to do stone-hopping this late in the season, but get ready for substantial wading, should you desire to get to the best views of the hike.
+As there are numerous opportunities to get hurt in Baba Canyon due to a whole lot of loose stones large and small, as well as frequent slippery nature of the surface, this hike is suitable for folks with at least some hiking experience, and with all the necessary hiking equipment. *All trail distances are based on a GPS odometer and are approximate.
+1. We are Northbound on BC Highway 97 (Alaska Highway), approximately 150 km North of Fort Nelson.

 2. Just after crossing the bridge seen in the photo above, make a right turn onto Baba Canyon parking lot access road.
 MacDonald Creek trailhead of Wokkpash Loop Trail is on the left just a bit further down Highway 97.